natemoo-re/microsite/docs/basic/pages.md

 **Example** If you create a file called `src/pages/posts/[id].tsx`, then it will be accessible at `posts/1`, `posts/2`, etc.

-> To learn more about dynamic routing, check the [Dynamic Routing documentation](./dynamic-routing).

 ## Static Generation

 Microsite is a **Static Site Generator**, meaning it generates HTML files at **build** time.
 This strategy works phenomenally well for for content-based sites.
 For highly dynamic _applications_, you may consider [Next.js](https://nextjs.org) as an alternative.